TimnaKleinmanCitriLab/Citri-Lab-Correlation/README.md

     * **MouseList** - An Object that holds mice of the same kind (e.g. "OfcAcc", "AccInAccOut").
         * **Mouse** - This is an abstract class, and isn't used directly.
 Each mouse type has a different class that inherits from this class (e.g. "OfcAccMouse").
 Each mouse is represented with an object of the correct mouse type.

+Things to add:
+- Loading the mice - loml = ListOfMouseLists()
+- Hirrachy of files, מחלקות and objects
+- Discription vector
+- Default values I used for functions